 Last Updated on

 One of the main goals of positive psychology is to increase well-being in all aspects of a person’s life (see the Wheel of Life).
-There are all sorts of mental well-being to be identified such as motivational, relational, emotional, etc.
+Well-being is measured and identified through different factors such as motivational, relational, emotional, and more.

-Some of the factors that play into someone’s physical well-being include:
+Some of the factors that play into someone’s physical well-being include diet, exercise, and body image.

 Self-Esteem and Well-being

-Many experiments involving nutrition and exercise are interested in the self-esteem of their participants.
-While self-esteem seems related to well-being – as feeling good about oneself supposedly leads to higher levels of well-being – it is still important to verify if there is an actual relationship and what it looks like.
+Many experiments involving nutrition and exercise focus on the self-esteem of their participants.
+While self-esteem seems related to well-being – as feeling good about oneself supposedly leads to higher levels of well-being – it is still important to verify if there is an actual relationship between the two and what it looks like.

-Barendregt et al. (2016) set out to do this by conducting a longitudinal study on the two factors and found that not only was there a relationship between self-esteem and well-being, but that high levels of self-esteem caused higher levels of overall well-being and vice-versa.
+Barendregt et al. (2016) set out to explore this by conducting a longitudinal study on the two factors and confirmed that not only was there a relationship between self-esteem and well-being, but that high levels of self-esteem caused higher levels of overall well-being and vice-versa.

 Nutrition and Self-esteem in Children